Quantco/datajudge/docs/examples/dates.md

 # Dates

-This example concerns itself with expressing `Constraint`\s against data revolving around dates.
-While date `Constraint`\s between tables exist, we will only illustrate `Constraint`\s on a single table and reference values here.
-As a consequence, we will only use `WithinRequirement`, as opposed to `BetweenRequirement`.
+This example concerns itself with expressing `Constraint`s against data revolving around dates.
+While date `Constraint`s between tables exist, we will only illustrate `Constraint`s on a single table and reference values here.
+As a consequence, we will only use [`WithinRequirement`][datajudge.requirements.WithinRequirement], as opposed to [`BetweenRequirement`][datajudge.requirements.BetweenRequirement].

 Concretely, we will assume a table containing prices for a given product of id 1.
 Importantly, these prices are valid for a certain date range only.
 More precisely,